gsominsk/jina-qdrant-embedder/README.md

 ### Explanation of the Flow:

-1.  **Roo Code to FastAPI:** Your IDE, using the settings from `roo-code-config.json`, sends a piece of code to the custom FastAPI service on port `4000`.
+1.  **Roo Code to FastAPI:** Your IDE, using settings from `roo-code-config.json`, sends a code snippet to the custom FastAPI service on port `4000`.
-2.  **FastAPI to Model:** The FastAPI service (the "прослойка" or layer) takes the code and gives it to the `jina-code-v2` model, which is running inside the same container.
+2.  **FastAPI to Model:** The FastAPI service (the layer) takes the code and passes it to the `jina-code-v2` model, which runs in the same container.
-3.  **Model to FastAPI:** The model converts the code into a numerical vector (the embedding) and sends it back to the service.
+3.  **Model to FastAPI:** The model converts the code into a numerical vector (the embedding) and returns it to the service.
 4.  **FastAPI to Roo Code:** The service wraps this vector in a standard JSON format and sends it back to your IDE.
 5.  **Roo Code to Qdrant:** Your IDE receives the embedding and sends it to the Qdrant database on port `6333`, where it is stored and indexed for future searches.